spences10/scottspence.com/posts/2020/06/22/my-vscode-extensions/index.md

 isPrivate: false
 ---

-My list of VSCode extensions I use in my daily development workflow.
+My list of VS Code extensions I use in my daily development workflow.

-I'll detail the package name to search for in the VSCode extensions tab.
+I'll detail the package name to search for in the VS Code extensions tab.

 In no particular order...